Engis

 Engis ([ɑ̃ʒi]; Indji) is a municipality of Wallonia located in the province of Liège, Belgium.

 On 1 January 2006 Engis had a total population of 5,686.
-The total area is 27.74 km² which gives a population density of 205 inhabitants per km².
+The total area is 27.74 km2 which gives a population density of 205 inhabitants per km2.

+As of 2022, the population is estimated at approximately 6,269.

 The municipality consists of the following districts: Clermont-sous-Huy, Engis and Hermalle-sous-Huy.

 In 1829, in this village, Philippe-Charles Schmerling discovered the first Neanderthal ever, Engis 2, the damaged skull of a young child.
 This was before the 1856 discovery of the Neanderthal type specimen in the Neander Valley.
 Its importance was not recognised until 1936.